vishalsunder/vishalsunder.github.io/_pages/projects.md

 __Introduction:__  Given a set of product attributes, the task was twofold.
 First, to predict whether the product title is ’Clear’ and second whether it is ’Concise’.

-* Developed an ensemble framework of Deep and Shallow learning for predicting the Clarity and Conciseness of the titles of marketed products.
+* Developed an ensemble framework of Deep and Shallow learning.
 * An attentive pooling approach was used to augment the learning of traditional CNNs and LSTMs for the given task along with LightGBM for shallow learning.
 * Findings showed that an ensemble of these approaches do a better job than using them alone suggesting that the results of the deep and shallow approach are highly complementary.